Explicit description of Christoffel deformations and Palm measures of the Plancherel measure, the $z$-measures and the Gamma process: Introduction

-Our results also connect with those of \cite{bufetovbessel} and \cite{bufetovolshanski} concerning Palm deformations of determinantal point processes (see also \cite{bufetovquasisymmetries}).
-For a given point process $\mathbb{P}$ on a set $E$, the Palm deformation $\mathbb{P}^u$ of $\mathbb{P}$ at $u \in E$ is the same point process conditionned to have a particle at $u$.
-In these papers, the author shows that conditionning at different points leads to equivalent point processes and that the Radon-Nikodym derivatives are explicitly given by regularized multiplicative functionals.
-The connection with our setting is that Christoffel deformations of a point process is precisely the multiplication of this point process by a multiplicative functional analogous of the one from \cite{bufetovbessel}, \cite{bufetovolshanski} and \cite{bufetovquasisymmetries}.
+Our results also connect with those of \cite{bufetovbessel} and \cite{bufetovolshanski} (see also \cite{bufetovquasisymmetries}).
+In these papers, the author shows that conditioning at different points leads to equivalent point processes and that the Radon-Nikodym derivatives are explicitly given by regularized multiplicative functionals, analogous to the one given by Christoffel deformations.\\

+The $z$-measures on partitions were introduced in \cite{bodist} in order to describe the harmonic analysis of the infinite symmetric group.
+One of their interset indeed lies in the fact that they constitute a coherent system of measures on the Young graph.
+However, we were not able to prove whether the Christoffel deformations of the $z$-measures we introduce constitute a coherent system or not, but we believe that the study of their characteristic polynomial and conditional measures is of interest.